hiking switzerland money tips

 Many hikes begin with a ride on a cable car, funicular, or cog railway, and these are often expensive.
 A relatively simple way to reduce the cost is to use Reka money to pay (the majority of cable car operators accept it).
 If you hike a lot and do most of your hiking in one area, getting a seasonal or annual pass (like the graubündenCARD) can work out cheaper than paying for numerous trips individually.
 Classified websites like Anibis and Tutti are worth taking a look at, as private sellers often offer unused coupons or tickets well below standard prices.

-If you use public transportation to get to hiking spots, look into whether your town hall offers municipal single-day GA passes.
+If you use public transportation to get to hiking spots, look into whether your municipality offers the municipal day passes that are valid for all of Switzerland.
 These can cost much less than a standard return trip, and allow for more spontaneity as you can travel anywhere you want to for an entire day.
-Unused passes are sometimes sold second hand on Tutti and other classifieds websites.
 The catch with these is that you have to specify a date, so planning in advance is crucial.
 Some retailers also run occasional specials for day passes in partnership with the SBB/CFF.

 For single trips, you can get cheaper ticket prices by booking online.
 Regional passes like the ErlebnisCard which gives you unlimited use of public transportation across some of Switzerland’s most interesting hiking regions can make sense in some cases.
 Here too, advance planning is a must because tickets are bound to a specific passenger and date.